 Brain waves and sleep

 Rather than being one thing sleep is a series of steps in a cycle that works best when it completes.
-The steps are guided alphaby your brain’s use of brain waves (yes those lines you would see on an EEG scan) that move from short quick lines which is when you are alert, to slow long waves that is deep sleep.
+The steps are guided by your brain’s use of brain waves (yes those lines you would see on an EEG scan) that move from short quick lines which is when you are alert, to slow long waves that is deep sleep.
 Your first indication of the movement to sleep is when those waves begin to slow.
 You experience this as feeling drowsy.
 A situation you are probably know well is sitting in a meeting and slowly feeling your eyes closing and then jerking yourself back to attention.
 What is happening is that something has triggered your brain to begin to slow down.
 You are aware of the things around you but can feel your focus drifting away from the activity.
 This is called the alpha state and is the beginning stage of sleep.

 The daydream entryway

-If you allowed yourself to continue, your brain activity would slow further with longer waves which feels almost theta brain waveslike daydreaming and sets the stage just before going into deep sleep.
+If you allowed yourself to continue, your brain activity would slow further with longer waves which feels almost like daydreaming and sets the stage just before going into deep sleep.
 During this short daydreaming stage you call up images, sort through things you have encountered during the day, change thoughts and make connections to become more creative.
 This stage is why the suggestion to “sleep on it” works because this is where you put together what needs to be worked on and why.

 Deep sleep is not relaxation